EMAP Residents 2022: Beny Wagner and Sasha Litvintseva

 Sasha Litvintseva and Beny Wagner― Artist

-Sasha Litvintseva and Beny Wagner are artists, filmmakers, researchers and writers.
-They’ve been working collaboratively in moving image, installation, text, and lectures since 2018.
-Focusing on moving image as a tool for the active production of new worlds, their practice has been driven by questions about the thresholds between the body and its surroundings, knowledge regimes and power, modes of organizing and perceiving the natural world.
-Their collaborative work has been presented globally, including at the Berlinale, International Film Festival Rotterdam, CPH:DOX, Courtisane, Indie Lisboa, and Guanajuato film festivals, CAC Vilnius, Los Angeles Filmforum, Museum of the Moving Image NY, Transmediale, Sonic Acts, Berlin Atonal and IMPAKT Festivals, the Moscow Young Art and Wroclaw Media Art biennales, the Baltic Triennial and was featured on the Criterion Channel.
-Beny Wagner is currently a PhD candidate at the Archaeologies of Media and Technology Research Group at Winchester School of Art, and was a researcher at Jan van Eyck Academy Maastricht in 2015-6.
-He was a lecturer at Gerrit Rietveld Academy, Amsterdam 2017-21.
-Sasha Litvintseva is a lecturer in film at Queen Mary University of London, and holds a PhD in Media, Communications and Cultural Studies from Goldsmiths.
+Sasha Litvintseva (United Kingdom/Russia) and Beny Wagner (Germany/United States) are artists, filmmakers, researchers and writers.
+They are the 2022 EMAP resident artists at the IMPAKT [Centre for Media Culture].
+They have been working collaboratively in moving image, installation, text and lectures since 2018.
+Focusing on moving image as a tool for the active production of new worlds, their practice has been driven by questions around the thresholds between the body and its surroundings, knowledge regimes and power, and modes of organizing and perceiving the natural world.
+Their collaborative work has been presented globally, including at the Berlinale, International Film Festival Rotterdam, CPH:DOX, Courtisane, Indie Lisboa, and Guanajuato film festivals, CAC Vilnius, Los Angeles Filmforum, Museum of the Moving Image, Transmediale, Sonic Acts, Berlin Atonal and IMPAKT, as well as at the Moscow Young Art biennale, the Wroclaw Media Art biennale and the Baltic Triennial, and on the Criterion Channel.
+Beny Wagner is a former researcher at Jan van Eyck Academy Maastricht (2015-16) and current PhD candidate at the Archaeologies of Media and Technology Research Group at Winchester School of Art.
+He was a lecturer at Gerrit Rietveld Academy, Amsterdam, from 2017 to 2021.
+Sasha Litvintseva is a lecturer in film at Queen Mary University of London.
+She holds a PhD in Media, Communications and Cultural Studies from Goldsmiths, University of London.